w3f/General-Grants-Program/grants/polkadot_stack.md

 ## :construction_worker: Contributing

 Pull requests, issues, or other contributions from the community are encouraged!
-However, the final decision to add content will be made by the Web3 Foundation.
+You can not only add specific projects but also potentially interesting fields/areas, which are currently missing in the tech stack.

 :heavy_exclamation_mark: All technologies listed above need to be open-source.
 Ideally, the links lead directly to the code.